Optic Kitchen and Bar

 Disclaimer: I did not pay for my meal at Optic.
 Peter Rowland Catering invited me to try the offering and report back.
 Later, I worked with Peter Rowland for about a year.
 The opinions below are based solely on my experience at the time of my visit, whether they like it or not.

 Open: Monday to Tuesday, Sunday, 8.30am until 6pm

 This year, the airport-esque ACMI Lounge in Fed Square was evicted to make way for Optic Kitchen and Bar.
 Good riddance, I say.
 The garish geometric orange and yellow furniture has been replaced with dark green leather booths, raised seats, colourful couch chairs, and outside perches that are perfect for people watching.

 Optic has a distinctively ‘international’ feel and it reminded me of my time backpacking through Europe.
-It will appeal to travellers due to it's variety, and there are plenty of tourists frolicking in Federation Square.
+Although it may appal foodies (sorry, foodists) it will appeal to travellers due to it's variety, and there are plenty of tourists frolicking in Federation Square.
 Optic is also kid friendly (there’s a menu for the youngsters), and an affordable lunch or dinner option for those who find themselves in the CBD.

 From the red mailbox ashtrays outside and the massive glass display cabinet full of charcuterie inside, to the patterned carpet, tiles and timber, there’s a lot going on at Optic.
 If it’s all too much for your eyes, focus on the menu.

 So hungry you could eat Godzilla?
 Order from the ‘majors’ section of the menu.
 I went for the grilled chicken burger, a beast of a thing packed with flavour as well as Asian slaw, cucumber, tomato and home style sweet chilli sauce.
 It was sandwiched between the bun of the moment – brioche – with a side of fat chips in a red pot.